Popcorn (instrumental): Crazy Frog version

 In 2005, Crazy Frog released a cover of "Popcorn", the remix of which was arranged by Jamba!, and also marketed as a ringtone.
 The song differs from Crazy Frog's debut release "Axel F" in that it does not contain the trademark "Crazy Frog sound" by Daniel Malmedahl.

-The single was a hit in various countries, particularly in France, where it enjoyed its greatest success.
-Replacing Crazy Frog's own song "Axel F" at No. 1 on 24 September 2005, the track remained at the top spot for seven weeks, with its best weekly sales of 71,777 copies in its second week.
-Certified diamond status just three months after its release by the SNEP, as of August 2014, this version of "Popcorn" is the 40th best-selling single of the 21st century in France, with 458,000 copies sold.
-The track also topped the charts in Belgium, New Zealand and Spain.
+In France, "Popcorn" replaced Crazy Frog's previous single "Axel F" at No. 1 on 24 September 2005, and the track remained at the top spot for seven weeks, with its best weekly sales of 71,777 copies during its second week.
+Certified diamond status just three months after its release by the SNEP, as of August 2014, this version of "Popcorn" is the 40th-best-selling single of the 21st century in France, with 458,000 copies sold.
+The track also topped the charts in New Zealand, Spain and Wallonia.

 The animated music video was produced by Kaktus Film and Erik Wernquist of TurboForce3D and features Crazy Frog causing chaos at the undersea labs of the drones.
 A significantly shortened version of this video was also used for the Frog's version of "U Can't Touch This".